EOEPCA/resource-health/docs/usage/tutorials.md

 1. Go to the Health Check website [https://resource-health.apx.develop.eoepca.org/](https://resource-health.apx.develop.eoepca.org/).
 As noted above, you should log in as one of the standard users.
 2. Click on `Create new check`.
    ![Create new check](./img/basic-user-tutorial/01-Create-new-check.png)
    Platform operators configure what kinds of checks you can create.
 You choose the check kind by picking a check template.
-For example, in the reference deployment you can choose `Generic script template`, and the check will by a Python script you provide (we will take a look at that later in an advanced guide).
+For example, in the reference deployment you can choose `Generic script template`, and the check will be a Python script you provide (we will take a look at that later in an advanced guide).
 For now, we will choose `simple ping template`, which will create a check which pings an endpoint that we specify, and checks that the return code is as specified.

    From the dropdown shown below choose `simple ping template` check template (keep in mind that the platform might be configured to not have a check template exactly like this - the name of check template might be different, or it might not even exist, for example)
    ![Choose check template](./img/basic-user-tutorial/02-Choose-check-template.png)
    Enter the values as you see below
    ![Submit a simple check](./img/basic-user-tutorial/03-Submit-a-simple-check.png) Note that `https://example.om/` deliberately contains a typo for us to see how to debug errors.
    `schedule` is a CRON-style schedule specifying when the health check is to be executed.
 The schedule `0 0 1,15 * *` means the check will run `At 00:00 on day-of-month 1 and 15`.
 See [Cron Schedule](#cron-schedule) for more detailed information.
-   Then click sumbit.
+   Then click submit.
-3. After submitting the check, click on `Create new check` again (to hide the check creation form).
+3. After submitting the check, click on `Create new check` again, to hide the check creation form.
-   Your new check `Ping example.com` (or however you named it) should appear somewhere in the list, usually near the top.
+   `Ping example.com` (or however you named it) should now be visible somewhere in the list, usually near the top.

    Since the new check hasn't executed yet, all the stats in the table show empty values for it.
-   Click `Run Check`.
-The check should now run in the background, and you can click reload (**&#10227;**) button next to it to refresh the telemetry for this check.
-Once run information appears (the run should have failed, as indicated by `problematic run count` being non-zero), click on the check to get more details on the check runs.
+By clicking `Run Check`, the check will be executed in the background.
+Pressing the reload button (**&#10227;**) refreshes the telemetry for this check, updating the displayed statistics.
+Once `Run count` indicates that the check executed, we should also see `problematic run count` indicating the something went wrong.
+This is to be expected, as we deliberately introduced a typo.
+Click on the check to get more details on its executions.
    ![Checks list](./img/basic-user-tutorial/04-Show-non-zero-run-count.png)
-4. A page for a single check should open.
+4. When a check name is pressed, a page describing that particular check should open.
 Scroll to the bottom of the page.
 It should look something like below.
    ![Check error messages](./img/basic-user-tutorial/05-Check-error-messages.png)
    In particular, you can see the error message, the end of which is
    ```
    Failed to resolve 'example.om' ([Errno -2] Name or service not known)"))
    ```
    We see that it couldn't ping `example.om` as no such domain exists.
 5. We conclude that we defined the check incorrectly.
 We will remove it, and create a new one without the typo.
 Click on `Remove Check`.
-Confirm check removal when the popup appears.
+Confirm check removal when the pop-up appears.
    ![Remove check](./img/basic-user-tutorial/06-Remove-check.png)
 6. Now go create the check using step 2. but without the typo, of course.
 Then go do step 3. and 4., the check should now run successfully.
    Below is how the website home page should look when the check run succeeds, and after that how the individual check page should look.